 \section{Introduction}

-In a large variety of sequential decision-making problems, a learner is required choosing an action that, when executed, determines an evolution of the underlying system state, that is hidden to the learner.
-In these partially-observable problems, the learner observes a reward (\ie feedback) representing the combined effect of multiple actions played in the past.
+In a large variety of sequential decision-making problems, a learner must choose an action that, when executed, determines an evolution of the underlying system state that is hidden to the learner.
+In these partially observable problems, the learner observes a reward (\ie feedback) representing the combined effect of multiple actions played in the past.
 For instance, in online advertising campaigns, the process that leads to a \emph{conversion}, \ie \emph{marketing funnel}~\citep{court2009consumer}, is characterized by complex dynamics and comprises several phases.
 When heterogeneous campaigns/platforms are involved, a profitable budget investment policy has to account for the interplay between campaigns/platforms.
 In this scenario, a conversion (\eg a user's purchase of a promoted product) should be attributed not only to the latest ad the user was exposed to, but also to previous ones~\citep{berman2018beyond}.